-These vegan blueberry muffins were born out of an attempt to use up some Weetabix cereal by baking it into muffins.
+These vegan blueberry muffins aka Weetabix Blueberry Muffins were born out of an attempt to use up some Weetabix cereal by baking it into muffins.
 The muffins were pretty good, but since Weetabix isn’t exactly something everyone has in their pantry, I made another batch and replaced the cereal with oats.

-Along with the oats, these dairy-free blueberry muffins are made with almond milk, coconut oil, maple syrup, and a chia seed/water combo to replace one egg.
+Along with the cereal (or oats), these dairy-free blueberry muffins are made with almond milk, coconut oil, maple syrup, and a chia seed/water combo to replace one egg.
 I’m confident flax & water would be a suitable stand-in as well, but so far I’ve only used chia.
 If you’re not going the vegan route, you could use an egg.

-The muffins are very moist and kind of dark from the maple and brown sugar.
+Whether you make them as oat or Weetabix blueberry muffins, the muffins are very moist and dark from the maple and brown sugar.
 We think they are delicious and like the soft texture, but as usual I am open to suggestions.
 If you improve them, let me know!

 Like most muffins recipes, they’re super easy to throw together, plus the recipe halves nicely if you only need 6.